iamNickDev/vesting-contract/README.md

 ##   Token Vesting Contract

-This repository contains smart contracts for a vesting system using ASH tokens.
+This repository contains smart contracts for a vesting system using an ERC20 NDKToken.

 ### Steps to Use: